The New Haven Journal-Courier

-The Connecticut Journal was a newspaper published in New Haven, Connecticut from 1775 to 1835 by Thomas and Samuel Green as well as others.
-The paper had various names during its existence including the Connecticut Journal and Advertiser.
+The New Haven Journal-Courier, originally published as The Connecticut Journal, and New-Haven Post-Boy, later published as The Connecticut Journal, the Connecticut Herald, the Morning Journal and Courier, The Journal-Courier, and several other names, was a newspaper published in New Haven, Connecticut from 1767 to 1835 by Thomas and Samuel Green as well as others.
 The publishers also printed pamphlets including sermons and the "criminal confession" written by David Daggett about Joseph Mountain, an African American man executed in New Haven before a crowd of thousands of spectators.
 It was sold amongst the crowd and was a popular and influential treatise.

 Thomas Green published several of Connecticut's earliest newspapers.

+In 1875, prominent Republican businessman John Bennett Carrington, Sr. acquired the paper.
+As the paper's editor, Carrington sought to create a "family paper" that was "conservative in tone", but not "unduly partisan".
+By the 1880s, the paper was considered to be aligned with the Republican Party.
+During this time, the paper was publishing under the Journal and Courier title for its daily edition, and the Connecticut Herald and Journal title for its weekly edition.

 In 1987 the paper was absorbed by the New Haven Register.